By Rachel Lankester

 In my view, sending out random emails without context is not being sensitive.
 Including a list of symptoms and making it all sound dreadful is also not particularly helpful.
 Each woman’s menopause experience is different and many have little problem with their transition.
 I wince when I read sensationalist negative headlines about menopause and I will fight tooth and nail to stop younger women believing it is all doom and gloom ahead.

-Deborah Garlick and her Menopause in the Workplace organisation is doing very good work in this area and she wrote recently about a new research paper published.
+Deborah Garlick and her Menopause in the Workplace organization is doing very good work in this area and she wrote recently about a new research paper published.
 Yes, women want awareness but they are also keen that menopause is not always seen in a negative light.

 They said managers should avoid drawing assumptions or generalizing, and never adopt a one size fits all approach.
 They want conversations to be kept strictly private.
 In fact, the research showed that it was seen as very important that employers do not draw any attention to a woman’s menopause or symptoms.

 I believe exploring the underlying issues that may be making menopause difficult, is just as important as providing a work environment in which older women can function.
-Understanding and better ventilation are useful, but so also is awareness of the impact of changes in diet, exercise and mindset etc. For example, a BBC documentary found that CBT techniques could have a dramatic positive impact on both frequency and intensity of hot flushes.
+Understanding and better ventilation are useful, but so also is awareness of the impact of changes in diet, exercise and mindset etc. For example, a BBC documentary found that CBT (Cognitive Behavioral Therapy) techniques could have a dramatic positive impact on both frequency and intensity of hot flushes.

 Caffeine, sugar and alcohol are all known to exacerbate them.
 Natural phytoestrogens such as soy and flaxseed can help with hormonal balance.
 Exercise and meditation are beneficial probably for all of us.
 There are herbs like black cohosh and sage that can also help.
 These alternatives are equally worthy of awareness-raising but all too often, the focus is on just coping or taking HRT.